 The Communications Assistance for Law Enforcement Act (CALEA) requires telecommunications carriers to implement specific capabilities in their networks to permit law enforcement agencies to intercept call identifying information and call content pursuant to a lawful authorisation.
-For this purpose, the term telecommunications carriers is defined broadly to include interconnected VoIP providers as well as facilities-based BIAPs (consistent with the FCC's reclassification decision in the net neutrality context).
+For this purpose, the term telecommunications carriers is defined broadly to include interconnected VoIP providers as well as facilities-based BIAPs.
 CALEA establishes both minimum capacity requirements and capability requirements.
 CALEA does not specify the means by which providers must comply with these capability requirements, but creates a safe harbour for carriers that implement industry standards.
 CALEA does not grant law enforcement agencies any surveillance authority beyond what otherwise exists under US law.